 There is a bit of odor, but it is not unpleasant.
 Some units have charcoal filters that reduce the odor while it is exhausting the water vapor.

 The buckets are quite small.
-The one I tried, had a 2 liter capacity (0.5 gal), but that’s a bit of an exaggeration since you can’t fill it to the top and most of the space is air.
-We produce very little kitchen waste, mostly orange rinds, banana peels, apple cores, some potato peelings and a couple of egg shells and we can fill it in 2-3 days.
+The one I tried had a 2-liter capacity (0.5 gal), but that’s a bit of an exaggeration since you can’t fill it to the top, and most of the space is air.
+We produce very little kitchen waste, mostly orange rinds, banana peels, apple cores, some potato peelings, and a couple of egg shells, and we can fill it in 2-3 days.

-Do Electronic Composters, Compost?
+Do Electronic Composters Compost?

 The answer is clear – NO!

 Almost all the manufacturers of these units claim they make compost because that is a popular, eco-friendly way to handle food scraps.
-Any company making this claim is using false advertising to sell their product.
+Any company making this claim is using false advertising to sell its product.

 I found this comment, “The machine runs for 5-6 hours – yes, it’s a while, but you’re speeding up science, so let’s have some patience! ” The only science it is speeding up is the drying of food.